A former teacher and tutor, Kenna enjoys helping children live a better life, understanding the importance of helping

 My kids got creative with the Saturn Rocker.
 They whipped around in the pool as a sea-saw.
 My kids partnered up while some played with it on their own.
 My daughter and her friend played on it for hours - an excellent way for kids to bond and develop friendships.
 The girls are compatible in height and weight.
 That is important.
 Either way, it looks like the girls had a great time.

 I tried it on my own and decided it wasn't for me, but my friends love it.

 3. Aqua Climb

 I like this pool toy because it mixes swimming with rock climbing.
 If you slip and fall while climbing, you end up cooling off in the pool — no harm done.

-The toy costs well over five thousand dollars, but I am hoping the cost will go down eventually.
+The toy costs well over five thousand dollars, but I hope the cost will eventually go down.
 It’s a creative idea for recreational swimming.
 They set it up at public pools and fancy hotels.
 I am sure some campgrounds have invested in one or two for their members.
 The toy looks like a lot of fun but too big for my pool.